elton-develcode/CalculadoraReact/README.md

 Where {ip}, {port}, {db_schema}, {username}, {password}, {mail_host}, {mail_port}, {mail_user} and
 {mail_password} must be replaced with actual database and mail values.

+After configuring docker-compose, at the root of the folder execute the command:</br>
+> docker-compose up --build